n4m4n-3irl4/Conditional-GAN-Image-Synthesis/README.md

-# Wasserstein-GAN-Image-Synthesis
+# Conditional-GAN-Image-Synthesis
-WGAN on a subset of Oxford102 dataset.
+Conditional GAN on a subset of Oxford102 dataset.